 Don’t get too worked up if this method fails and the files remain inaccessible; this is only the beginning- we will guide you through several other solutions.

-Besides, let’s figure out how to fix the Recovery: Your PC Needs to Be Repaired Blue Screen Error and the Windows Cannot Access the Specified Device Path or File with ease.
+Besides, let’s figure out how to fix the Recovery: Your PC Needs to Be Repaired Blue Screen Error.

 Situation 1: Fix Error Code 0x80070780 While Accessing Files